rbarrois/xworkflows/doc/internals.rst

 .. exception:: ForbiddenTransition(AbortTransition)

-    This exception will be raised when the :attr:`check` parameter of the :func:`transition` decorator returns a non-``True`` value.
+    This exception will be raised when the :attr:`~base.ImplementationWrapper.check` parameter of the :func:`transition` decorator returns a non-``True`` value.